lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {::boilerplate bcp14-tagged}

-This document re-uses the terms defined in RFC 9334 related to remote attestation.
-Readers of this document are assumed to be familiar with the following terms: evidence, claim, attestation result, attester, verifier, and relying party.
+This document re-uses the terms defined in {{RFC9334}} related to remote attestation.
+Readers of this document are assumed to be familiar with the following terms: Evidence, Claim, Attestation Results (AR), Attester, Verifier, and Relying Party (RP).

+The term "Certification Request" message is defined in {{RFC2986}}.
+Specifications, such as {{RFC7030}}, later introduced the term "Certificate Signing Request (CSR)" to refer to the Certification Request message.
+While the term "Certification Signing Request" would have been correct, the mistake was unnoticed.
+In the meanwhile CSR is an abbreviation used beyond PKCS#10.
+Hence, it is equally applicable to other protocols that use a different syntax and even a different encoding, in particular this document also considers Certificate Request Message Format (CRMF) {{RFC4211}}
+to be "CSRs".
+We use the terms "CSR" and Certificate Request message interchangeably.

 # Architecture {#architecture}